Scalar neutrino dark matter in BLMSSM: Abstract

 \section{Abstract}

-This paper discusses the possibility of using the lightest scalar neutrino as a dark matter candidate in BLMSSM.
 BLMSSM is the extension of the minimal supersymmetric standard model(MSSM).
 Its local gauge group is $SU(3)_C \times SU(2)_L \times U(1)_Y \times U(1)_B \times U(1)_L$.
-Supposing the lightest scalar neutrino is dark matter candidate, we deduce the relic density.
+Supposing the lightest scalar neutrino is dark matter candidate, we study the relic density and the spin independent cross section of sneutrino scattering off nucleon.
 We calculate the numerical results in detail and find suitable parameter space.
-The numerical discussion can confine the parameter space and make for dark matter research.
+The numerical discussion can confine the parameter space and provide a reference for dark matter research.

 \keywords{dark matter, sneutrino, supersymmetry}